 At eight weeks, James’s mom reported more behavioral gains.
 He was doing less drawing and the drawings that he did create were of broader subjects.
 She noted that he was able, with prompts, to sit through his brother’s baseball game, a first.
 While the family was out sightseeing they got caught in the pouring rain.
 “James did not like it, but was okay”.
 To his family’s surprise he did not have the customary meltdown.

-After 16 weeks of listening to his REI recordings, his mother requested a revision to his program that focused more on his issues with inflexibility and difficulty with transition.
-He started listening to the revised CD in mid October.
+After 16 weeks of listening to his REI recordings, his mother requested a revision to his program that focused more on his issues with inflexibility and difficulty with transitions.

 After 20 weeks, it was noted that James was continuing to make behavioral gains.
 His brother was having a bar mitzvah and the whole family was worried about how James would tolerate the very stimulating day.
 He handled the day surprisingly well, his mother reported, sitting through the entire religious ceremony and staying calm among all the guests.
 Most surprisingly, James allowed himself to be photographed.
 Until that day James would get very agitated when a camera was pointed at him and always refused to stand for a photograph.
 On this day, not only would he allow many photos to be taken, but even smiled on command!

 Over the next month, his mother reported that James was using more spontaneous language and appeared “more connected” with his feelings.
 For instance, she related that when his teacher asked him what was wrong, James replied, “I feel angy”.
 When asked why he was upset when he had to go to a mainstream class that he did not like (because the sound of the classroom music hurt his ears,) he replied “because there was music.”
 On another occasion, he told his mother that he felt “nervous” when his school bus took another route home one day.